MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/harden-update-ad-fs-pingfederate.md

 # Hardening update to Microsoft Entra Connect Sync AD FS and PingFederate configuration

-In October 2024, we released new versions (2.4.xx.0) of Microsoft Entra Connect Sync in which contains a back-end service change that further hardens our services. **All customers are required to upgrade** to the [minimum versions](#minimum-versions) by **April 7, 2025**.
+In October 2024, we released new versions (2.4.xx.0) of Microsoft Entra Connect Sync.
+These versions contain a back-end service change that further hardens our services. **All customers are required to upgrade** to the [minimum versions](#minimum-versions) by **April 7, 2025**.

 ## Expected impacts